adracus/active-record/README.md

 ### Create your own collection
 If you've seen ActiveRecord in Ruby or Waterline in Node, you might want to add attributes to the future model of your collection.
-To do so, you have to subclass the Collection class and override some methods (**The id attribute is always there and will always the primary key**).
+To do so, you have to subclass the Collection class and override some methods (**The id attribute is always there and will always be the primary key**).
 If you subclass, you also may specify the Database Adapter you want to use.
 Currently, there only is the MemoryAdapter, which does all of its operations in memory (as the name might hint :) )
 #### Subclassing Example